 Symbolic stage of Cognitive Development in children (7 years and above) age group

-Information is stored in the form of language, words or symbols about a particular object.
+Information is stored in the form of language, words, or symbols about a particular object.

 The word “Lion” represents a class of animal.
 Images of lion and word ‘lion’ can be classified in this stage of development.

-Child’s poor language and communication skills can lead to inefficiency.
+A child’s poor language and communication skills can lead to inefficiency.
 Learner in this stage has the opportunity to directly manipulate the external objects and can represent them in their own way.

 - Children Growth Monitoring Essay Sample

 - Psychodynamic Theory Development of Child Essay Sample

 - Vygotsky and Bruner in Child Development Essay Sample

 - Protection for Persons Reporting Child Abuse Act, 1998

 - Childhood Equality Diversity Guidelines